 Coates formerly served for 24 years at the University of Notre Dame in several leadership roles, including the regional director of development, senior leader for the enrollment management team, and professor for the College of First Year of Studies.
 Coates started a national early outreach recruitment model and established a Notre Dame presence across the United States to identify and recruit seventh through tenth grade students to cultivate a pipeline of highly talented students for selective colleges and universities.
 Coates’s administrative experience includes success in fundraising, strategic planning, staff development, grant management, organizational leadership, event planning, and stewardship.

-Want to support Diversity, Equity, Inclusion, and Belonging (DEIB) initiatives at Brown?
+Want to support diversity and inclusion at Brown?
 There are many ways your gift can make a difference.
+Learn more.

 For information about specific giving opportunities, contact: